Mt. Fuji & Fuji Five Lakes Itinerary

 When to Visit Fuji

-The best time to visit the Fuji Five Lakes area is during the spring for sakura season or between the months of October-February for the best possible viewing time.
-We visited Fuji during the middle of the summer, which sadly, is the WORST possible viewing time for Mt.
-Fuji… but hey, that’s what we had to work with so we went for it anyway!
+The best time to visit the Fuji Five Lakes area is during the spring for sakura season or between October and February for the best possible Fuji viewing time.
+On our first visit to Mt.
+Fuji, we went in the middle of the summer because we planned to hike the mountain.
+Unfortunately, summer is the WORST possible viewing time for Mt.
+Fuji but that’s when prime Fuji climbing season is.

-I will say, after visiting during the summer I was pleasantly surprised by the more mild temperatures in the area while the rest of Japan was seemingly melting away during our trip.
+I will say, after visiting during the summer I was pleasantly surprised by the milder temperatures in the area while in other parts of Japan, we were seemingly melting away.
 We also found that if you want to see Mt.
 Fuji in the summer, the best times of day are sunrise and shortly after sunset.
-You won’t be able to see the snowcap on the mountain, it is summer after all, but it’s still a sight to behold.
+You won’t be able to see the snowcap on the mountain, it is summer after all, but it’s still a sight to behold!

 How To Get To The Fuji Five Lakes Area